sbcohn/GitPractice/gitcheat.md

 git status
 git add
 git commit -m "[message]"
-and even this command we will be explaining below

-git push -u origin master
+and even this command we will be explaining below git push -u origin master

+to push changes to github in the future git push

+git for sharing and collaboration